stintosestudios/hexo_sitesource/source/_posts/forframe-markdown-generator.md

 categories: forframe
 ---

-So I have been having allot of fun with my animation framework that I call forframe.js.
-Allot of my time is spent making new animations with it, nothing to interesting, just simple little exercises to test out the framework.
+So I have been having a lot of fun with my animation framework that I call forframe.js.
+A lot of my time is spent making new animations with it, nothing too interesting, just simple little exercises to test out the framework.
 However when I am not making a new animation I am looking into ways that I can improve the framework itself.
 In addition I write additional software that helps to reduce the amount of time that I am spending preforming mundane repetitive tasks that eat up time that I could spend making a new animation.

 <!-- more -->